Author guidelines

 For reviews and editorials, a different structure is needed.

-The text of the article should be in a single column, in Arial, Helvetica, or Times New Roman font, size 12.
-1.5 space should be used throughout the article, including the title pages, abstract, text, acknowledgments, references, tables, and legends.
+The text of the article should be in a single column, in Arial, Helvetica, or Times New Roman font, size 12 and 1.5 space should be used throughout the article, including the title pages, abstract, text, acknowledgments, authors' contribution, financing, conflict of interest, references, tables, and legends.
 Pages and lines should be numbered consecutively, starting with the title page.

 Title page: The title page will contain:

 Title in Spanish and English.
-It should summarize the main idea of the paper in a simple manner and with an appropriate style.
+It should summarize the paper's main idea in a simple manner and with an appropriate style.
 Very long titles are not accepted.

-A brief review of the author(s): They should be in a separate file from the file where the article is located.
-The name of each of the authors, together with their highest academic degree and institutional affiliation; position in the institution, name of the department(s) and institution(s) to which the work should be attributed.
-This same information should be included in the metadata (OJS), in the same order of authorship in which they were placed in the document.
+Authors: They should be in a separate file from where the article is located.
+The name of each of the authors, together with their highest academic degree and institutional affiliation; position in the institution; name of the department(s) and institution(s) to which the work should be attributed.
+This same information should be included in the metadata (OJS) in the same order of authorship in which they were placed in the document.

 It should include a paragraph specifying each author's contribution to the manuscript.

 Introduction.
 It should contain the background of the proposed topic, knowledge gaps, justification of the study, and the objective.
-Keep in mind that the first evaluation of the article will be made against the objective.
+Remember that the article's first evaluation will be made against the objective.
 Support with adequate bibliographic references, updated and/or important for the field of knowledge.

 Materials and Methods.
 It should be well specified, with as much detail as possible, without transcribing already standardized methods, for which you should use the most pertinent reference and summarize this particular methodology.
 The methods section should carefully specify the meaning of the terms used and detail exactly how the data were collected.
 Describe the methods, apparatus (provide the name of the manufacturer and city in parentheses), and procedures followed in sufficient detail so that other investigators can reproduce the findings.